 Heirs have the challenge of dealing with the death of a loved one plus the administration of the estate which often includes dealing with the house.
-If the person who died was organized and clean, heirs have less of a headache, but imagine dealing with a home that was lived in for years by a hoarder; from floor to ceiling, there is simply no room to walk, let alone walk without feeling nauseous from the stench of it all!
+If the person who died was organized and clean, heirs have less of a headache and can start looking into how to sell your house when they’re finally ready to, but imagine dealing with a home that was lived in for years by a hoarder; from floor to ceiling, there is simply no room to walk, let alone walk without feeling nauseous from the stench of it all!

 There are different scenarios with hoarders.
 Most people don’t realize it is actually a mental disorder and therefore those who suffer from it tend not to see it for what it really is.
 2%-5% of the US Population suffers from this disease and many don’t get the help they need.
 Most hoarders are very bright, intelligent people, with a great cognitive mindset.
 They just have a really hard time discarding items.
 These items can be anything from books, magazines, bottles, and containers and, for some, items like yarn and fabrics.
 There is another type of hoarder who feels sorry for stray animals and welcomes them into their home; before you know it there are over 100 animals, often including puppies or kittens – toilet training these animals is not a priority so you can only imagine the stench!

 Squabbles always tend to start whenever money is involved.
 Cleaning up a hoarded home is expensive and, even after the cleanup there will be more costs e.g. to fix or replace the sink and bath, floor coverings, curtains, and the list goes on; sometimes a total re-model is required.
+There are firms that would probably clean it for you, for example, Simply Maid says they send a trusted cleaner to clean, so it may be worth looking around to find a more cost-effective option.
+But, it still costs money.
 The pressure to get on with closing the estate can be a very stressful process and therefore one possible option is to simply sell.
 YES!
 Sell the hoarded home as is.
 No cleaning or fixes required.
 It will satisfy everybody in the family waiting for their inheritance money and no one has to lift a finger.

 These are all very valid questions and our advice is that in such situations, a hoarded home is best sold to hoarderhomes.com.
 We buy hoarded homes if the home is located anywhere between Santa Barbara and San Diego in Southern California.